longevityframework/longevity/manual/ddd-basics/ubiquitous-language.md

 project.
 Discussions with domain experts, among developers, the language used in documents, and especially in the code itself, should all conform to the same vocabulary.
-Thus, the language of our domain becomes ubiquitous, or used everywhere.
+Thus, the language of our domain becomes ubiquitous, or "used everywhere".

 Ideally, the coding elements that model our domain would be a direct translation of the elements we might include in a UML modelling